Connect with others who understand.

 Your body’s immune system works hard to protect you from invading bacteria and viruses.
 When you have an infection, it kicks into overdrive and creates inflammation to kill off the tiny organisms making you sick.
 Sometimes, your immune system mistakes your healthy cells as invaders and creates extra inflammation.

 This is what happens in scleroderma, a rare autoimmune disease that affects your skin, muscles, joints, and internal organs.
 Your immune system creates specialized proteins, or antibodies, that attack your connective tissues.
-These tissues are primarily made of collagen, a protein that’s the basic building block for your muscles, joints, and skin.
+These tissues are primarily made of collagen, a protein that’s found in your muscles, joints, and skin.
 Inflammation triggers your body to make more collagen to protect itself.
 As a result, scleroderma causes a buildup of excess collagen or scar tissue.

 Doctors and researchers aren’t quite sure what triggers scleroderma, but they believe it may be a combination of genetics, environment, and hormones.
 Interestingly, women are much more likely than men to develop scleroderma, according to the National Institute of Arthritis and Musculoskeletal and Skin Diseases.

-2. Scleroderma Symptoms May Be Limited or Affect Your Entire Body
+2. Scleroderma Symptoms May Affect Part or All of Your Body

-Systemic scleroderma is further broken down into limited cutaneous scleroderma and diffuse cutaneous scleroderma.
+Systemic scleroderma is further categorized as limited cutaneous scleroderma and diffuse cutaneous scleroderma.
 These two forms are defined by how quickly symptoms start and which organs they affect.

 Limited cutaneous scleroderma tends to develop slowly and is generally milder than the diffuse form.
 The limited form affects the skin covering your face, hands, fingers, lower arms, and lower legs.
 This condition is also referred to by the acronym CREST, which stands for: